Swaay: Singles

 "Cake by the Ocean" was released as the EP's lead single on September 18, 2015.
 The music video for the song was directed by Jonas then-girlfriend Gigi Hadid and Black Coffee, and features appearances by The Fat Jewish and Candice Huffine.
 The song charted at number one on Billboards Adult Pop Songs chart.
-It also reached Top 10 in five countries, the United States (where it peaked at number nine), United Kingdom, Australia, Canada, and Germany.
+It also reached the Top 10 in five countries, the United States (where it peaked at number nine), United Kingdom, Australia, Canada, and Germany.
 "Cake by the Ocean" is certified 5× Platinum by the Recording Industry Association of America (RIAA).
 Billboard included "Cake by the Ocean" on their "100 Best Pop Songs of 2016" list.

-"Toothbrush" was released as the second single from the EP, being sent to contemporary hit radio on May 17, 2016.
+"Toothbrush" was released as the second single from the EP, being serviced to contemporary hit radio on May 17, 2016.
 An accompanying music video for the song, directed by Luke Monaghan, was released on the same day.
 It stars American model Ashley Graham as Jonas' love interest.
 The video received praise from media outlets for challenging beauty standards and presenting a body-positive image.
 In the United States, "Toothbrush" was certified Platinum by the RIAA.

 Touring

-To further promote the EP, the band embarked on a 13-date tour, called The Greatest Tour Ever Tour, which ran from November 2 to 20, 2015 in cities in the US and Canada.
+To further promote the EP, the band embarked on a 13-date tour, called The Greatest Tour Ever Tour, which ran from November 2 to 20, 2015 in cities across the US and Canada.
 All 13 scheduled dates for the tour were sold out.
 The Greatest Tour Ever Tour featured special guest, Powers, who also promoted their own EP, Legendary (2015).
 After their tour ended, DNCE toured alongside Selena Gomez, as the opening act for her Revival Tour, from May 6 to July 9, 2016.